Estimated reading time: 11 minutes

 What is advertising on a blog?

-Once I went self-hosted, I was using Google Ads to earn money blogging.
+Once I went self-hosted, I used Google Ads to earn money blogging.

-Although readers may not like the ads, keep in mind it generates income for bloggers.
+Although readers may not like the ads, remember that they generate income for bloggers.

 Over 2 years ago, I switched to Mediavine marketing, and I’ve never looked back.

-It has been the best thing I’ve done for this blog and has increased my blogging income.
+It has been the best thing I’ve done for this blog and has increased my blog income.

-I have a blog mechanic named Sara (she looks after the back-end of the blog) and paying for plugins to make the blog run smooth, hosting fees, domain and privacy expenses and so on.
+I have a blog mechanic named Sara (she looks after the back end of the blog) who pays for plugins to make the blog run smoothly, hosting fees, domain and privacy expenses, etc.

 This is where Mediavine has helped me SO much, and I plan to stay with them for the long term.